 As members of the Club, all children and young people are expected to show consideration and respect to every other Club member, irrespective of ethnic origin, religious belief, sex, ability or disability, age or size, or political persuasion.
 In return, they should expect to receive this back again.

-Children and Young People will be expected to arrive punctually and quietly for their lessons, changing in the correct-sex changing room (please note that the Pool Management has a rule stating that only children under 8-years may change in the opposite-sex changing room if accompanied by a parent/guardian/carer of that sex), and having regard for the privacy and sensitivity of other users of the changing room, whether or not they are Club members.
+Children and Young People will be expected to arrive punctually and quietly for their lessons, changing within a cubicle with the door closed (N.B. members of the public may attend the small pool with their children; plus members of the gym use the sauna, steam room and showers).
+Do NOT remove swimming costumes/trunks whilst having a shower.
+Members should show regard for the privacy and sensitivity of other users of the changing room, whether or not they are Club members.

 If very early, children and young people will be expected to wait quietly and orderly – this may well have to be outside the building, supervised by parents/guardians/carers until the Facility Staff allow them to enter.
-If given permission to do so by Facility Staff, they may wait in the changing room until allowed on the poolside, where they are expected to sit near the wall (clock end of the pool) until their teachers have collected their registers and are ready to escort them to their appropriate teaching areas.
+If given permission to do so by Facility Staff, they may wait in the changing room until allowed on the poolside, where they are expected to sit on the wall at the spectator side of the pool until their teachers have collected their registers and are ready to escort them to their appropriate teaching areas.

 Clothes and other belongings should be left in the changing room lockers, and not brought on to the poolside – we do not have room for them.
-A £1.00 coin is needed for the locker, which will be returned when clothes, etc. are taken out of the locker – don’t forget to take the £1.00 coin out of the little ‘slot’!!
+A £1.00 coin or ‘trolley token’ is needed for the locker, which will be returned when clothes, etc. are taken out of the locker – don’t forget to take it out of the little ‘slot’ when you collect your clothes!!
 Alternatively, your clothes may be taken upstairs by your parent/carer.

 At no time is running allowed in any area of the building.
-Playing on the stairs is unsafe and strictly forbidden.
+Playing on the stairs within the pool hall and reception area is unsafe and strictly forbidden.

 Chewing gum, sweets, etc. are not allowed during Club sessions.
 If you are still eating any of these when you come on to the poolside, you will be asked to put it in the rubbish bin.